SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Upgrading_a_DataMiner_Agent_in_the_Update_Center.md

    - For Agents in a Failover setup, you can select a Failover policy in the section *Advanced Failover options*.
 This determines in what order the Failover DMAs are upgraded.
 The following options are available:

-     - *Default policy* (selected by default).
+     - *Default policy* (selected by default)

-     - *Upgrade main and backup Agent simultaneously* (highly recommended; always use this option in case of a major upgrade, unless it is already the default policy).
+     - *Upgrade main and backup Agent simultaneously* (highly recommended; always use this option in case of a major upgrade, unless it is already the default policy)

-     - *Upgrade backup Agent first, switch over and upgrade main*.
+     - *Upgrade backup Agent first, switch over and upgrade main* (legacy)

-     - *Upgrade backup Agent first, switch over, upgrade main, then switch back again*.
+     - *Upgrade backup Agent first, switch over, upgrade main, then switch back again* (legacy)

 1. Click *Upgrade* to start the upgrade or update procedure.